Video VLMs as Judges on Waymo's E2E Driving Set: A First-Principles Walkthrough

 Reliability diagram (3 panels, one per judge) plotting top-class probability bin (x-axis) against empirical accuracy in that bin (y-axis), with a dashed perfect-calibration y = x diagonal.
 Cosmos sits below the diagonal across the prob range.
 Video-LLaVA's points are concentrated in the 0.9-1.0 confidence bin with empirical accuracy near 0.1 — extreme overconfidence.
 Molmo is bimodal with no monotonic relationship.

-Cosmos’s $H(p)$ is a real continuous escalation signal.
-The +0.329 bit gap between wrong and correct predictions is comfortably above noise — wrong predictions sit on a noticeably wider distribution than correct ones (see middle panel above).
-And critically the $H(p)$ from single-pass logits is continuous: every clip gets a real-valued entropy, so production code can do if H > 1.6: send to human rather than the binary did_it_flip_flop_under_sampling you would get from a vote-distribution proxy on $N$ sampled trials.
-A Cosmos-based learned evaluator can use $H(p)$ as a graded confidence score that actually orders clips by risk.
+The +0.329 bit gap between wrong and correct predictions is in the right direction — wrong predictions sit on a wider distribution than correct ones (middle panel above).
+With only 50 clips (~10 correct, ~40 wrong for Cosmos) we don’t have the power to put a tight CI on $\Delta$; a bootstrap is the right next step and we haven’t run it.
+The gap is directionally consistent with the per-cluster picture below, but treat the magnitude as suggestive, not significant.
+The $H(p)$ from single-pass logits is continuous: every clip gets a real-valued entropy, so production code can do if H > 1.6: send to human rather than the binary did_it_flip_flop_under_sampling you would get from a vote-distribution proxy.
+A Cosmos-based learned evaluator can use $H(p)$ as a graded confidence score that orders clips by risk.

-Video-LLaVA is severely overconfident.
 Mean top-class probability is 0.95 with top-1 accuracy of 10%.
-The reliability diagram makes this concrete — VL’s predictions live almost entirely in the 0.9-1.0 confidence bin, where the empirical accuracy is also ~10%.
+The reliability diagram makes this concrete — VL’s predictions live almost entirely in the 0.9-1.0 confidence bin, where empirical accuracy is ~10%.
 Any downstream pipeline that gated on top-class probability would over-trust this judge by an order of magnitude.
-The escalation signal $\Delta = +0.027$ is essentially noise — VL’s wrong and correct predictions are equally low-entropy.
+The escalation signal $\Delta = +0.027$ is indistinguishable from noise — VL’s wrong and correct predictions are equally low-entropy.

-Molmo’s $H(p)$ goes the wrong way.
-Mean $H(p)$ on correct clips (1.35) is higher than mean $H(p)$ on wrong clips (1.19).
-Two readings, both bad for production use: either the correct answers happen on hard clips where Molmo is correctly uncertain (and just gets lucky on the argmax), or the multi-choice letter-mapping interacts with Molmo’s tokenizer in a way that distorts the softmax.
+Mean $H(p)$ on correct clips (1.35) is higher than on wrong clips (1.19).
+Two readings, both bad for production: either the correct answers happen on hard clips where Molmo is correctly uncertain (and lucky on the argmax), or the multi-choice letter-mapping interacts with Molmo’s tokenizer in a way that distorts the softmax.
 Either way, Molmo’s $H(p)$ cannot be used as an escalation signal — gating on H > threshold would systematically suppress correct answers.

-The general lesson: per-judge calibration must be measured, not assumed.
-Three judges, three completely different relationships between predicted confidence and empirical accuracy.
+Per-judge calibration must be measured, not assumed.
+Three judges, three different relationships between predicted confidence and empirical accuracy.
 A learned-eval framework that batched these 3 models behind a generic “if confidence high, accept” rule would silently produce a bias-amplifying pipeline.

-Section 7 produced one full softmax distribution per clip — enough for a per-clip $H(p)$, but not enough for the AU / EU decomposition (which needs $N$ distributions).
+Section 7 produced one full softmax per clip — enough for $H(p)$, not enough for AU / EU (which needs $N$ distributions).
 To get a real split we need multiple full distributions per clip — same model, same letter-mapping, different something.
-The natural choices are: perturb the visual input ($N$ different temporal samplings of the video, or $N$ camera-subsets) or perturb the language input ($N$ paraphrases of the question).
-We picked prompt paraphrasing because it is uniform across all 3 judges, requires zero video work, and is honestly scoped — it measures language-side sensitivity of the prediction.
+Two options: perturb the visual input ($N$ different temporal samplings, or $N$ camera-subsets) or perturb the language input ($N$ paraphrases of the question).
+We picked prompt paraphrasing because it is uniform across all 3 judges, requires zero video work, and is honestly scoped — it measures language-side sensitivity.
 Visual-side perturbation is a follow-up.

 Setup

-For each clip × judge × N=8 prompt phrasings (each a different framing of the same multi-choice question, with the same A-J letter→cluster mapping appended verbatim), we run one greedy forward pass and capture the full 10-class softmax distribution.
-We then compute the decomposition above on that list of 8 distributions.
+For each clip × judge × N=8 prompt phrasings (each a different framing of the same multi-choice question, with the same A-J letter→cluster mapping appended verbatim), we run one greedy forward pass and capture the full 10-class softmax.
+We then compute the decomposition from Section 5 on that list of 8 distributions.

 Verification gate